quantilegroup/fastai-product-attribution/README.md

-# Using computer vision to automate your attribute tagging
+# Automating your product attribute tagging with FastAI and PyTorch

+This repo contains a quick, one-script tutorial for training an image classifier using PyTorch and fastai.

 ## The business case for automated product attribution using computer vision